Annette E. McCrea

-Annette E. McCrea (1858–1928) was a pioneer American landscape architect, and the first woman in that role in the U.S. The most original line of her work was the planning of grounds and stations for the railroads, becoming a consulting landscape architect for a number of railroads.
+Annette E. McCrea (Maxson; 1858–1928) was a pioneer American landscape architect, and the first woman in that role in the U.S. The most original line of her work was the planning of grounds and stations for the railroads, becoming a consulting landscape architect for a number of railroads.
 She laid out the grounds around railroad stations, decided upon the painting of depots and freight stations, and made plans for improving the surroundings of the railroads.
 She was a pioneer in this work, and in connection with her railroad work, she organized town and village improvement societies.

 Early life

 Annette E. Maxson was born in Cooperstown, New York, July 16, 1858.

 Career

 After her husband, Frank McCrea, died in Detroit, in 1892, McCrea was left alone to support and educate her two daughters.
 She had had no business or professional experience and there were at that time no schools giving courses in landscape gardening for women.
 As McCrea had helped her husband in his work as expert gardener, and because she knew something of shrubs, trees and soils, she decided to try to get work along these lines, by taking over his business in Kalamazoo, Michigan, a wholesale nursery.
 For some time in Kalamazoo, she worked as a landscape artist.
 Her first work of that kind in this city was on the Frank Henderson place on West Main Street, later known as the Bertrand Hopper property.

 In 1893, she came to Chicago and convinced the Lincoln Park board that the position of landscape architect should be created and that she should be given the position.